-Dealing with depression isn’t easy.
-Approximately 1 in 10 Americans reports suffering from depression which means over 32 million people in the US report having depression.
+Depression isn’t easy.
+Approximately 1 in 10 Americans report suffering depression.
+That's over 32 million people in the U.S. with depression.

 It can be one of the most crippling psychological problems to deal with.
 At its worst, depression can keep you in bed running thoughts through your mind like “What’s the point in living anymore?” or “No one will care if I’m gone, so why should I continue living with this pain?”
 At its best, it can steal joyful moments away from you leaving you with little motivation throughout the day.

 Depression is incredibly painful, but there is hope.
 Fighting depression involves using every bit of energy that you have.
-Some ways of fighting depression are easier than others.
+Some ways of dealing with depression are easier than others.
 Picking out healthy food at a grocery store is certainly easier than running a few miles or trying to grow relationships, but eating well is a step in the right direction.
-Every step towards fighting depression matters no matter how small or large the step.
+Every step you take in a positive way matters no matter how small or large the step.
 Keep pushing forward.